kupehtci/DOCUMENTATION/TERRAFORM/TERRAFORM - Kubernetes.md

 The configuration must have:

-* Defined the kubeconfig path
+* Defined the kubeconfig path or the host, client certificate and key and cluster ca certificate defined